CAWebPublishing/cli/README.md

 # caweb-cli
 `caweb-cli` is a tool which rapidly sets up a local WordPress environment fully configured for the [CAWebPublishing Service](https://caweb.cdt.ca.gov/), allows for the creation of Gutenberg blocks with the CAWebPublishing template configurations, and much more.
 The cli will automatically generate the necessary [.wp-env.json](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#wp-env-json) file, to override or add additional configuration options use the [.wp-env.override.json](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#wp-env-override-json) file.

-*`caweb-cli` is largely inspired by WordPress major thanks to the whole WordPress team and community!*
+*`caweb-cli` is largely inspired by WordPress Packages major thanks to the whole WordPress team and community!*
 The following WordPress packages are used:
 [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)
 [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/)